Talking to health care professionals about fibromyalgia

 People were concerned that there seems to be limited funding for talking therapies on the NHS, leading both to long waits and limited amounts of sessions once you have accessed the service.

 Views were mixed about talking therapies.
-Some, like Aleysha, Rachel and Lynn Ann found them useful and Michael could see their potential for helping people with fibromyalgia.
+Some, like Sonia, Rachel and Lynn Ann found them useful and Michael could see their potential for helping people with fibromyalgia.
 Others felt less positive about therapies like CBT.
 Catherine was offered CBT for her fibromyalgia.
 However, she strongly believes that talking about her pain is not going to be particularly helpful for her because ‘I know I’m in pain, I don’t need anyone to confirm that.’

 People felt the most useful advice they could give to others was to learn what works for you and listen to your body.